-In this course, students manage and analyze system, network, and security logs.
+In this course, students monitor and analyze system, network, and security events and logs.
 Students work with enormous amounts of data by managing data retention, filtering, and searching.
-This course also focuses on how to implement a company-wide log management program and on the daily and weekly tasks of log monitoring and review.
+This course also focuses on how to implement a company-wide log management program and on the daily and weekly tasks of monitoring and alerting.